vitodeploy/docs/docs/servers/cronjobs.md

 ### Frequency

 This is the part you will provide the frequency and then VitoDeploy will attach it to the command when deploying the cronjob.

+## Delete Cronjob

+To delete a cronjob you can just hit the delete icon (trash) and confirm that you want to delete the cronjob.

+## Enable/Disable Cronjob

+VitoDeploy allows you to enable/disable a cronjob.

+A disabled cronjob will not execute on the given frequency.